alextanhongpin/go-learn/sizeof.md

 ```
 empty struct struct{}{} is 0 bytes
 struct is 12 bytes
+GoodOrder is 12 bytes
+BadOrder is 16 bytes

 default int is 4 bytes
 int8 is 1 byte